MaximeEme/Bellabeat_Case_Study/README.md

 2.  **Limitations of Data**

 The data collected is from 2016, hence it may not be relevant anymore to draw satisfactory conclusions on health, calories consumption, sleeping habits or activity.
-The sample size is only 30 female and is not representative of the female population.
+The sample size is only 30 females and is not representative of the female population.
 The data has been collected through a survey , hence I won't be able to determine the integrity or accuracy of the data.

 3.  **Is the data ROCC ?**